emilsorheim/Moba-Wiki/Read-this-before-analyses.md

 # Description
 Most of the documentation at the MoBa Wiki web site is translated into English, although some documentation is only available in Norwegian.
 ## Versions of questionnaires
 There are more than one version of each questionnaire (A, B, C, ..).
 Many questions are identical across versions and the data is stored in the same variable.
-Where the questions differs significally between versions data is stored in separate variables.
+Where the questions differ significantly between versions data is stored in separate variables.
 A few questions are version specific.
 In addition, there are both paper versions and a digital version (W) for the dietary (Q2), 3 year (Q6) and 7 year (Q7) questionnaire.
 An overview of all questionnaires can be found on the wiki page [Questionnaires](Questionnaires) and on fhi.no ([English versions](https://www.fhi.no/en/ch/studies/moba/for-forskere-artikler/questionnaires-from-moba/), [Norwegian versions](https://www.fhi.no/op/studier/moba/forskere/sporreskjemaer---mor-og-barn-unders/))
 ## Variable names
 The variable names consist of two or more letters and a number.
 In questionnaire 1 (Q1) all variables (corresponding to questions) are named ‘AA’ followed by a number.
 In questionnaire 3 (Q3) all variables (corresponding to questions) are named ‘CC’ followed by a number.
 ## Variable labels